csjaugustus/iphone-wechat-screenshot-generator/README.md

 ## Saving Images
 <img src="https://user-images.githubusercontent.com/61149391/210512702-ab926b27-e1fc-4f11-bf7b-d4c1a270ba61.png" width=50% height=50%>
-You can choose to either save the entire screenshot or only the selected speech bubble (or time marker).
+You can choose to either save the entire screenshot.
 Outputs will be saved under the "output" folder, which will be automatically created.
+Alternatively, you can choose to "copy screenshot", which will copy to clipboard non-blank parts of the screenshot.

 ## Dark Mode Support
 <img src="https://user-images.githubusercontent.com/61149391/210512615-7eee7bcf-1e6a-40c9-9fdd-488e1ec6b1b3.png" width=50% height=50%>